Who We Are

 SOCIAL MEDIA ASSISTANCE

-Quinn Hopp maintains the majority of posts on the Truth or Drought Instagram and Twitter pages.
+Quinn Hopp helps out with the Truth or Drought Instagram and Twitter pages.
 Born and raised in the San Francisco Bay Area, Quinn has been vegan since 2015.
 She graduated from the University of Oregon in 2016 with a BA in Journalism and Public Relations.
 She currently works at a consulting firm in Los Angeles.